brettdowney/brettdowney.github.io/README.md

 5. Select `[Public]`
 6. Click on `[Create repository]`

-### Next, add your Markdown Formatted Resume to GitHub
+### Next, Add your Markdown Formatted Resume to GitHub
 Markdown is one of the documentation tools recommended in Etter's book.
 It provides users with a simple and easy way to write and format text documents that can be published to the web in HTML.
 Once you try Markdown, you will never want to use *Word* again.
 1. Click on `[Addfile]`
 2. Select `[Create new file]`,located under the drop-down menu